Ridhimakathait/attendance-system1/README.md

 ```
 automatic-attendance-system/
 │
-├── dataset/               # Folder to store images of individuals for training(path in the my code:r"C:\Users\hp\Downloads\archive\lfw-deepfunneled\lfw-deepfunneled\lfw-deepfunneled")
+├── dataset/               # Folder to store images of individuals for training
 ├── app.py                 # Main script to run the app and start attendance logging
 ├── train.py               # Python script to train the model
 ├── recognize.py           # Python script to recognize faces and log attendance